 Makgadikgadi National Park

-Unlike the Okavango Delta, which is attractive for its stunning waterways, meanders and river systems -and popular for it’s mokoro trails, wildlife and river activities - the Kalahari instead boasts phenomenal stretches of desert salt pans, covered with mighty Baobabs trees, desert bushed and dry grasses.
+Unlike the Okavango Delta, which is attractive for its stunning waterways, meanders and river systems and popular for it’s mokoro trails, wildlife and river activities, the Kalahari instead boasts phenomenal stretches of desert salt pans, covered with mighty baobab trees, desert bushes and dry grasses.

 Though an expensive addition to any trip, adding time in the Makgadikgadi is so worthwhile – it really completes the Botswana experience!
 That and perhaps some time at the Victoria Falls – that would really seal the deal.

 Many refer the Makgadikgadi as a non-game region, but that simply isn’t true.
 After the November rains the pan fill with water and Zebra, Giraffe and antelope come from far and wide – and when they come, the lions follow.
 Come the dry season this changes, the grasslands turn to gold and only the desert-adapted species remain; this sees rare and fascinating creatures, unique to the Kalahari come to life, wildlife like the brown hyena, meerkat and springbok.
 However, game aside; it’s the scenery you’ve come for at this stage.